William H. Dabney

 William Howard Dabney (September 28, 1934 – February 15, 2012) was a colonel in the United States Marine Corps.
 He was awarded the Navy Cross for extraordinary heroism in the Vietnam War.
 He also served as the Commandant of Cadets at Virginia Military Institute (VMI) from 1989 to 1990.

 Biography

 Dabney was born as William Wagner in Saint John New Brunswick, Canada on September 28, 1934, to Victor William Wagner (1894–1972) and Mary Hennessey Wagner (1902–1990).
 His mother remarried Hugh Keane Dabney (1893-1972) on May 5, 1945, in Henrico Co., Virginia and his surname was changed to Dabney.
-He was raised in Panama and Gloucester County, Virginia, graduating from Christchurch School in Middlesex County, Virginia in 1953.
+He was raised in The Republic of Panama and in Gloucester County, Virginia, graduating from Christchurch School in Middlesex County, Virginia in 1953.
 He attended Yale University 1953–54, then enlisted in the USMC, and later graduated from Virginia Military Institute in 1961 and was an initiate of the Beta Commission of Kappa Alpha Order.
 In that same year, Dabney married Virginia McCandlish Puller, daughter of Lieutenant General Lewis Burwell "Chesty" Puller in September 1961.
-Colonel Dabney is also a central character as then Captain and commanding officer on Hill 881 near Khe Sanh during the siege of Khe Sanh in the Historical Fiction novel titled "1968" by Kenton Michael.